Basics#

 m lets you pick any delimiter.
 That matters when the pattern itself contains the default delimiter / — compare

-"/usr/bin/perl" =~ /\/usr\/bin\/perl/; # "leaning toothpick syndrome"
+"/usr/bin/perl" =~ /\/usr\/bin\/perl/; # leaning toothpick syndrome

 "/usr/bin/perl" =~ m!/usr/bin/perl!; # clearer

-Paired delimiters ({}, (), [], <>) nest, which is useful when your pattern contains the delimiter character escaped or not.
+Paired delimiters ({}, (), [], <>) nest, which is useful when the pattern contains the delimiter character.

 Without m, the leading slash is required: /pat/ only.
 With m, the leading m is required: m{pat}, not {pat}.